BradleyChatha/jcli/README.md

 The other type of validation is post-arg-binded validation, which performs validation on the final value provided by an arg binder.

-Let's make a validator that ensures that the file is under a certain size.
+Let's make a validator that ensures that the file is under a certain size:

 ```d
 struct MaxSize